Corruption in El Salvador: Anti-corruption efforts

 On 6 September 2019, Bukele announced the establishment of the International Commission Against Impunity in El Salvador (CICIES) (es) as a joint effort with the Organization of American States (OAS) to combat corruption, drug trafficking, and white collar crimes in the country.
 CICIES would cooperate with the anti-corruption unit of the National Civil Police (PNC).
 CICIES was dissolved on 4 June 2021 by the Salvadoran government in protest of the OAS' decision to appoint Muyshondt as an anti-corruption advisor.

 Corruption Perceptions Index

-The following graph and table display's El Salvador's placement and score in Transparency International's Corruption Perceptions Index (CPI) since 1998, the first year the country was included in the index.
+The following graphs and tables display El Salvador's score and ranking in Transparency International's Corruption Perceptions Index (CPI) since 1998, the first year the country was included in the index.

 In the Corruption Perceptions Indexes of 1998 to 2011, countries were scored on a scale from 0 ("perceived as highly corrupt") to 10 ("perceived as very clean").
 The rank in the Index was computed separately from the score.
 In the methodology used to create these Indexes, the ranks and scores were not intended to be compared from year to year; a country's rank or score in a given year's Index is meaningful only in relation the ranks and scores of other countries that year.